July 2022 / INVESTMENT INSIGHTS

-- As such, we believe that EM debt spreads are very attractive by historical standards and represent a strong buying opportunity.
+- As such, we believe that EM debt spreads are very attractive by historical standards and represent a strong opportunity.

 Emerging market (EM) bonds have been hit by their worst losses of the past decade amid deep market anxiety over looming rate hikes and the threat of global recession.
 The rolling 12‑month return of the JP Morgan EMBI Global Diversified, the benchmark index of dollar‑denominated EM sovereign bonds, was -21.2% at the end of June.
-Despite this, we believe that the asset class’s fundamentals remain strong—and that current spreads present a strong buying opportunity.
+Despite this, we believe that the asset class’s fundamentals remain strong—and that current spreads1 present a strong opportunity.

-It has been a torrid year in financial markets.
+It has been a difficult year in financial markets.
 Rising inflation, stagnant growth, and the disruption caused by Russia’s invasion of Ukraine have piled pressure onto economies that had already been hit hard by the coronavirus pandemic.
 Stocks and bonds have tumbled in tandem, leaving investors with few places to shelter until the turbulence subsides.
 Emerging markets, traditionally viewed as a riskier asset, have taken a bigger hit than some other areas of fixed income.

 Valuations Better Reflect Reality Than Other Markets

 So why do we believe that now may be a good time to invest in EM hard currency sovereign debt?
 Well, experience tells us that sharp declines in EM debt have been a strong contrarian indicator for performance over the following 12 months.
-In other words, sharp losses have historically been followed by strong rebounds (Figure 1).
-Moreover, any EM sovereigns that are likely to suffer permanent capital impairment over the next 12 to 24 months have already been identified and priced in—put simply, we do not believe there are many overpriced EM sovereign bonds at present.
+In other words, sharp losses have typically been followed by strong rebounds (Figure 1).
+Moreover, we believe that any EM sovereigns that are likely to suffer permanent capital impairment over the next 12 to 24 months have already been identified and priced in—put simply, we do not believe there are many overpriced EM sovereign bonds at present.
 If we are right, the current spread on EM debt looks very attractive relative to history.

 Sharp EM Debt Losses Have Typically Been Followed by Rebounds